MolSSI-Education/oop_and_design_patterns/_episodes/01-Object-Oriented_Programming.md

 {: .output}

 > ## Check your understanding
 > Create another instance of the class called `mol2`.
-This molecule should be and He molecule with 0 charge.
+This molecule should be an He molecule with 0 charge.
 After you have created this, print the molecule name and charge.
 >> ## Solution
 >> ~~~
 >> mol2 = Molecule(name="He", charge=0.0, symbols=["He"])